Donate

 Marketing and fundraising activities

 As a registered charity, AEIOU may seek to market and undertake fundraising activities and seek donations through a range of avenues if it chooses to do so as part of the approved fundraising plan.
 For example, could include through social media, unsolicited email, direct marketing, telemarketing, events or other campaigns.
-AEIOU will ensure relevant activity related legislation such as the Spam Act 2003, Do Not Call Register Act 2006, Telecommunication (Telemarketing and Research Calls) Industry Standard 2017, Telecommunications Act 1997, and Privacy Act 1988 are complied with.
+AEIOU will ensure relevant activity related legislation are complied with.

 Messages will: